 How To Create A Budget: The Ultimate Guide

 Clueless when it comes to setting up a budget and sticking to it?
 This guide to budgeting will help you figure out what you should be budgeting for and gives you no-brainer methods for tracking your monthly expenses.

 3. Seasonal Expenses

-After you list all your monthly expenses you will want to move on to your seasonal expenses.
+After you list all your monthly expenses, you will want to move on to your seasonal costs.